Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Ahmad Jamal’s Death

-On April 16, 2023, Ahmad breathe for the very last time.
-He was only 92 years old at the time of his death.
+On April 16, 2023, Ahmad breathed for the very last time and was only 92 years old at the time of his death.
 He died due to Prostate cancer in Ashley Falls, Massachusetts.
 His daughter released his death news.
-Then, BBC posted the news of his death:
+The BBC announced his death news as:

 “Ahmad Jamal dies at 92: Acclaimed jazz pianist who influenced Miles Davis.”